jofas/blog/content/002-first-time-running/index.md

 he must take a right at the next crossing.
 He took off to the left this time and disappeared around the other corner.
 I retched again.

-This might sound strange, but I was in my element, happy as pie.
-No doubt, I was a foolish and miserable creature standing next to the road, sick to my stomach, feet and lungs burning.
+There I was, a foolish and miserable creature standing next to the crossroads, sick to its stomach, feet and lungs burning.
 But at the same time alive and free, purged of the anxiety and restlessness that had plagued me the last few days.
-Unable to be anything but in the present moment, I had what I wanted.
+I had what I wanted.
+No thoughts.
 The most brutal way of being present.

-I didn't know it at that time but I already managed to run two kilometers, two thirds of the usual distance I'd run back in the days.
+I didn't know it at that time but I already managed to run two kilometers, two thirds of the usual distance I'd run back in my basketball days.
 In my arrogance I didn't bother to check the distance of the route to the playground and I badly miscalculated it.
 Even with the self-destructive mindset and the overconfidence in my athletic abilities, I'd probably only aimed for five kilometers, a distance I've outrun maybe once or twice in my entire life.
-I thought running to the playground and back would cover that distance.
+I thought running to the playground and back would cover that distance, more or less.

 % State of mind at this point